alibaba/GraphScope/interactive_engine/src/data_load_tools/README.md

 # Data Load Tools
 This is a toolset for bulk loading data from raw files to graphscope persistent storage service.
-It includes a hadoop map-reduce job for offline data build, and a tool for ingesting and committing the offline output to the persistent storage service.
+Currently the tool supports a specific format of the raw data as described in "Data Format", and the originial data must be located in an HDFS.
+To load the data files into GraphScope storage, users can run the data-loading tool from a terminal on a Client machine, and we assume that Client has access to a Hadoop cluster, which can run MapReduce jobs, have read/write access to the HDFS, and connect to a running GraphScope storage service.

 ## Quick Start
-### Prequisities
+### Prerequisites

 - Java compilation environment (Maven 3.5+ / JDK1.8), if you need to build the tools from source code
 - Hadoop cluster (version 2.x) that can run map-reduce jobs and has HDFS supported